capaj/Moonridge/README.md

-isomorphic library, which brings Mongoose mongoose model to the browser(or over the network to other node process).
+isomorphic [client side library](https://github.com/capaj/Moonridge-client) and server framework, which brings Mongoose model to the browser(or over the network to other node process).
 Based on [socket.io-rpc](https://github.com/capaj/socket.io-rpc).
 Framework agnostic-usable with any framework-let it be Angular, Aurelia, React or any other.

 Offers killer feature(live queries) from Meteor.js.
 How?